raydtutto/cs50x-2024-final-project/README.md

 - Optimized for **iPhone**, **iPad**, and web browsers.
 - Fully resizable to support both vertical and horizontal orientations without breaking proportions.

-### User Experience
-- Prevents multiple simultaneous clicks.
-- Restricts interaction to left mouse clicks for desktops.
-- Disables board interaction during animations to ensure smooth gameplay.
-- Ensures the board is not generated without matches.
-- Shuffles the board if no possible matches are available.
-- Once the maximum score is reached, further score updates are disabled.

-## ⚙️ Technologies Used
-- **[Godot Engine 4](https://godotengine.org/)** — a free and open-source game engine for creating 2D and 3D games.
-- **GDScript** — the scripting language used in Godot to implement game logic.

 ## 📁 Project Structure
-- **/assets**: Sprites, fonts, background music and sound effects.
+- `/assets` Sprites, fonts, background music and sound effects.
-- **/scenes**: Godot generated scene files for Homepage and Game Board.
+- `/scenes` Godot generated scene files for Homepage and Game Board.
-- **/scripts**: GDScript files for core game logic.
+- `/scripts` GDScript files for core game logic.
-- **project.godot**: Godot project.
+- `project.godot` Godot project.
-- **endless_match3.zip**: Archived project on the off-chance.
+- `endless_match3.zip` Archived project on the off-chance.

-### Scenes
+> <details>
+>  <summary>Scenes description</summary>
+>
-- **/items**: 5 tile items with sprites inside.
+> - `/items` 5 tile scenes with sprites inside.
-- **/levels**: Level scene with score, buttons and where board is generating itself.
+> - `/levels` Level scene with score, buttons and where board is generating itself.
-- **/tiles**: Tile white background.
+> - `/tiles` Tile scene white background.
-- **game.tscn**: The main project scene with level holder and the HUD scene inside.
+> - `game.tscn` The main project scene with level holder and the HUD scene inside.
-- **HUD.tscn**: Homepage scene, where user can start the game and view the score.
+> - `HUD.tscn` Homepage scene, where user can start the game and view the score.
-- **tile_bg.tscn**: Tile background holder, that loads files from "/tiles".
+> - `tile_bg.tscn` Tile background holder, that loads files from "/tiles".

-### Scripts Description
+>
+> </details>

+> <details>
+> <summary>Scripts description</summary>
+>
-#### 1. `game.gd`
+> #### 1. `game.gd`
-**Purpose**: Manages the core gameplay mechanics, such as initializing the game board, handling tile swaps, checking for matches, updating scores, and refreshing the board with new tiles.
+> **Purpose**: Manages the core gameplay mechanics, such as initializing the game board, handling tile swaps, checking for matches, updating scores, and refreshing the board with new tiles.
+>

-**Key Details**:
+> **Key Details**:
-- Handles player interactions like taps and swipes.
+> - Handles player interactions like taps and swipes.
-- Implements logic to detect and resolve matches.
+> - Implements logic to detect and resolve matches.
-- Contains functions for updating the game state, animations for tile movement, and scoring.
+> - Contains functions for updating the game state, animations for tile movement, and scoring.
+>

-#### 2. `grid_container.gd`
+> #### 2. `grid_container.gd`
-**Purpose**: Likely handles the organization and display of game tiles within a grid layout.
+> **Purpose**: Likely handles the organization and display of game tiles within a grid layout.
 This file might also ensure proper alignment and spacing of game items.
+>

-**Key Details**:
+> **Key Details**:
-- Manages grid-based operations for tiles.
+> - Manages grid-based operations for tiles.
-- Could provide utility functions for layout or interaction purposes.
+> - Could provide utility functions for layout or interaction purposes.
+>

-#### 3. `HUD.gd`
+> #### 3. `HUD.gd`
-**Purpose**: Manages the Heads-Up Display, including user interface elements like the score display, buttons, and animations for transitions or notifications.
+> **Purpose**: Manages the Heads-Up Display, including user interface elements like the score display, buttons, and animations for transitions or notifications.
+>

-**Key Details**:
+> **Key Details**:
-- Initializes UI components, such as labels and buttons.
+> - Initializes UI components, such as labels and buttons.
-- Plays animations for appearing UI elements.
+> - Plays animations for appearing UI elements.
-- Emits signals to start the game and retrieves the best score from stored data.
+> - Emits signals to start the game and retrieves the best score from stored data.
+>

-#### 4. `item_property.gd`
+> #### 4. `item_property.gd`
-**Purpose**: Defines enums and properties for items, such as color types and touch gestures.
+> **Purpose**: Defines enums and properties for items, such as color types and touch gestures.
 It acts as a data structure for item characteristics.
+>

-**Key Details**:
+> **Key Details**:
-- Defines `ItemTypes` for color categorization (e.g., BLUE, GREEN, RED, YELLOW, VIOLET).
+> - Defines `ItemTypes` for color categorization (e.g., BLUE, GREEN, RED, YELLOW, VIOLET).
-- Enumerates touch directions for swipe interactions.
+> - Enumerates touch directions for swipe interactions.
-- Provides reusable properties for game logic.
+> - Provides reusable properties for game logic.
+>

-#### 5. `item.gd`
+> #### 5. `item.gd`
-**Purpose**: Represents an individual game tile, including its appearance, position, and interaction logic.
+> **Purpose**: Represents an individual game tile, including its appearance, position, and interaction logic.
 It also handles animations and touch-based input.
+>

-**Key Details**:
+> **Key Details**:
-- Manages the creation of tile items and their placement on the board.
+> - Manages the creation of tile items and their placement on the board.
-- Detects and handles player interactions like taps and swipes.
+> - Detects and handles player interactions like taps and swipes.
-- Handles animations for item movement, appearance, and match confirmations.
+> - Handles animations for item movement, appearance, and match confirmations.
+>

-#### 6. `level.gd`
+> #### 6. `level.gd`
-**Purpose**: Controls the level-related logic, such as managing the board, buttons, and sound settings.
+> **Purpose**: Controls the level-related logic, such as managing the board, buttons, and sound settings.
 Handles scene transitions and animations for level elements.
+>

-**Key Details**:
+> **Key Details**:
-- Sets up and controls buttons like "Home" and "Sound."
+> - Sets up and controls buttons like "Home" and "Sound."
-- Toggles audio settings and changes button icons.
+> - Toggles audio settings and changes button icons.
-- Transitions back to the main menu when the home button is pressed.
+> - Transitions back to the main menu when the home button is pressed.
+> </details>

 ## 📚 Resources
 - https://docs.godotengine.org